adambhere/oss-review-toolkit/docs/Design.md

 ## Analyzer

-There are two major design goals of how the Analyzer should work:
+There are two major design goals for the Analyzer:

 1) It must not require any modifications to the project being analyzed.
-In particular, no build system plugin must need to be applied in order to be able to analyze the project.
-This is because even for source code under our control, we do not want to interfere with development of the product teams, and we do want to avoid vendor lock-in by introducing changes to be build system that potentially are hard to change later on.
-For source code out of our control, like that of Open Source projects, it would be practically impossible to convince their maintainers to apply any third-party plugins they do not require.
+In particular, there must be no requirement for a particular build system plugin to be installed before the Analyzer can analyze a project.
+This is because even for source code under our control, we do not want to interfere with development processes determined by the product teams, and we do want to avoid vendor lock-in by introducing modifications to the build system that potentially are hard to change later on.
+For source code we do not control, such as that of Open Source projects, it would be practically impossible to convince the maintainers to apply any third-party plugins they do not require.

 2) The reported meta-data must not be limited to the declared license, but in particular the canonical source code location of the specific version of a dependency must be reported.
-This is both for proper recording of provenance information, and to be able to download and scan the actual source code for license / copyright information instead of relying on declared information.
+This helps us both to record provenance information and download and scan the actual source code for license/copyright information instead of relying on declared information.

-Several existing similar tools have been looked at before developing the Analyzer.
-Please see the below table for an
+We looked at similar tools before developing the Analyzer.
+Please see the table below for an
 overview:

 | Tool | Works without modifications to the project to analyze | Looks at package manager meta-data | Looks at source code of dependencies |